ChikyuKido/LovelyStats/README.md

 ### Introduction
-LovelyStats is there to track your in-game infos.
-Currently there is no page for viewing the stats.
-Instead you have commands.
-I tried to make it as efficient as possible so there is no perfomance impact.
+LovelyStats is a server side plugin to track your in-game infos I tried to make it as efficient as possible so there is no perfomance impact.
 ### Screenshots
 | | |
 |---|---|